Hong Kong Disneyland: Fantasyland

-Fantasyland features Castle of Magical Dreams (formerly Sleeping Beauty Castle) as its icon.
-It also has several attractions based on Disney films such as The Many Adventures of Winnie the Pooh, Dumbo the Flying Elephant, It's a Small World and Cinderella's Carousel.
+Fantasyland features the Castle of Magical Dreams (which replaced the Sleeping Beauty Castle) as its icon.
+The attractions in this area include Mickey's PhilharMagic, The Many Adventures of Winnie the Pooh and It's a Small World.
 There is also Fantasy Gardens where costumed Disney characters can be met, and a Fairy Tale Forest.
+The Fantasyland is also home to the "Mickey and the Wondrous Book" stage show.